top of page

 Sword Icon Drawing by Kindrie Grove

-Writing Sample For Book One
+Writing Excerpt For Book One

 Pen and ink bottle